PuMProfessionals/github-git-practice/README.md

 * `node & npm`: https://nodejs.org/en/download/ -> install node (a JavaScript runtime you don't need to know what this is), but it comes with npm which is what you need it stands for node package manager and allows us to manage JavaScript packages. think of these as "plugins" from Wordpress.
 * `VSCode`: https://code.visualstudio.com/download -> one of the most beginner friendly coding environments

 Unfortunately, I can't give more specific installation instructions.
-Those read it the best!
+Those instructions are some of the best!
 Be sure to remember if you're using Mac or Windows.
 It differs.
+If you get errors, `google` it's most likely that a lot of people have the same issue!

 After we will begin the process of using GitHub and Git.
 I learned from: https://guides.github.com/activities/hello-world/ (HIGHLY RECOMMEND), but we can also practice with this repo!
 It will also give a brief view of React.